 Ethiopia: Ethiopia's sole crocodile ranching operation (Arba Minch Crocodile Ranch) is owned and managed by the Ethiopian Wildlife Conservation Organisation (EWCO) which also acts as both the CITES Management and Scientific Authorities.
-The ranch, however, is not currently registered with the CITES Secretariat.
 Production appears to be variable and there are discrepancies between the information contained in Ethiopia's annual reports to CITES, data received directly from EWCO, and information from importing countries.
 Data provided by EWCO have been used in Table 3 for 2008 in preference to Ethiopian annual report data as they are more comparable with data reported by importers; Ethiopia's annual report for 2010 recorded the export of four ranched skins but none were reported in 2011.
-The import of 77 ranched skins was reported by Japan in 2011 and 400 ranched skins by the Republic of Korea in 2012; Ethiopia has not submitted an annual report for 2013 and reported no exports of skins in 2014, six in 2015 and seven in 2016.
+The import of 77 ranched skins was reported by Japan in 2011 and 400 ranched skins by the Republic of Korea in 2012; Ethiopia reported no exports of skins in 2014, six in 2015, seven in 2016 and four in 2017.

-3 Kumara on behalf of Arbaminch Crocodile Ranch, pers. comm.
+2 Kumara on behalf of Arbaminch Crocodile Ranch, pers. comm.
 20-10-2009.

-4 Sue Childes on behalf of CFAZ, pers. comm. numerous dates.
+3 Sue Childes on behalf of CFAZ, pers. comm. numerous dates.